molecule/molecule.github.io/_drafts/simple-hci-stats.md

 ### Notes
 1. Chi-squared test of proportions is used to identify significance.
 You need one variable/sample but can use it with multiple response categories.
 2. The 'exact' version of the chi-squared is binomial (for 2 response categories) or multinomial (for >2 response categories).
+3. W >2 response categories, the degrees of freedom for chi-square test should be 2. (sanity check).

 ### Questions
 2. Chi-squared vs Friedman for Ranking?